JiHaeChoi/jihaechoi/index.md

 ---
 layout: homepage
 ---
-# Ji Hae Choi
+# Ji-Whiz

 ## About Me

 Hi!
 I am **Ji Hae Choi** (pronounced "Jee-Hay").
-I am a Ph.D. student in the MORS (Management & Organizations) department at the Kellogg School of Management, Northwestern University.
+I am a Ph.D. student in the MORS (Management & Organizations) department at the Kellogg School of Management, Northwestern University and researcher in residence at NICO (Northwestern Institute on Complex Systems.
+I am advised by Professor Brian Uzzi.
 Born and raised in Seoul, South Korea, I began my academic journey studying Economics and Management Science before extending into computational social science at business school.

+## Research Interests

 I am fascinated by **how culture is shared and shaped in society**.
 My research explores how power dynamics and institutional forces shape people's *objective functions*, creating environments that realign with societal demands.
 Specifically, I investigate how our conceptual spaces are restructured by society, particularly through our close social networks.

-## Research Interests

 - **Cultural Evolution:** How culture is transmitted and transformed through social networks and institutional power dynamics
 - **Large Language Models:** Monitoring knowledge evolution and understanding cognitive structures through computational methods
 - **Network Analysis:** Board networks, social influence, and organizational dynamics

+### Active Projects

+**LLM-Based Expertise Extraction**: Developing methods to identify and track the evolution of director expertise using large language models and advanced ML techniques.

+**Neural Activity and LLM Correlations**: Investigating the relationship between neural patterns and language model representations to better understand cognitive processes.

+**Knowledge Structuralization**: Using LLMs to reorganize human knowledge according to recurring patterns in our thought structures, creating more quantifable knowledge frameworks.

 ## News